alan7383/DarkCloudV2/README.md

-# DarkCloud: Soundcloud Night Mode
+# DarkCloudV2: Soundcloud Night Mode

 **DarkCloudV2** is a browser extension that brings a sleek dark theme to Soundcloud.com, making nighttime listening easier on the eyes.